DemiRom/NixRar/README.md

 | BZIP2  | ✅   | ✅    | |
 | 7Z     | ✅   | ⚠️    | Limited write support |
 | CAB    | ✅   | ❌    | Read-only |

+## Continuous Integration 🔄

+NixRar uses GitHub Actions for automated builds and releases:

+- **Automatic builds** on every push to main branches
+- **Automatic releases** when version tags are pushed
+- **AppImage generation** for easy Linux distribution
+- **Binary archives** for manual installation

+### Creating a Release

+1. Tag your commit: `git tag -a v1.0.0 -m "Release v1.0.0"`
+2. Push the tag: `git push origin v1.0.0`
+3. GitHub Actions will automatically build and create a release

 ## Contributing 🤝